MLS: Medical Laboratory Science Courses

 3 sh (may not be repeated for credit)

-Prerequisite: (PCB 3063/L OR PCB 3063C) AND (BCH 3033/L OR BCH 3033C)
+Prerequisite: (PCB 3063 OR MLS 3194 OR PCB 3063C) AND (BCH 3033 OR MLS 3621 OR BCH 3033C)

 This course is an introduction to the basic principles and procedures of Blood Bank and Transfusion Medicine.
-The course covers the fundamentals of blood group immunology, pre-transfusion testing of patient and donor blood for compatibility.
+The course covers the fundamentals of blood group immunology, and pre-transfusion testing of patient and donor blood for compatibility.
 The student will also learn red blood cell antibody/antigen interaction and their properties in clinically significant blood group systems.
 The course covers testing such as ABO/Rh typing, antibody detection and identification, autoimmune hemolytic anemias, and hemolytic disease of the newborn.
 The student will learn about the collection of blood products and their use in transfusion medicine, including storage, testing for infectious agents, and utilization.
 The course will also cover regulations and medical, legal, and ethical aspects of transfusion services.
 Permission is required.
 MLS students are required to take the corresponding laboratory, MLS 4550L, as a co-requisite.

 MLS 4550L Immunohematology I Lab